-Fixed Glass Panel(s) With No Door
+"The Alamo" is a Fixed Glass Panel(s) With No Door

 "Vail" style is 1 Single Frameless Glass Shower Door that can be hinged from either the left or right and swings both in and out.

-A frameless swing door with an adjacent inline stationary glass panel.
+The "Lilly" style is a frameless swing door with an adjacent inline stationary glass panel.

-You get the fully frameless look to keep your bathroom open and airy feeling, but the doors also slide past one another in either direction.
+The "Hampton" layout gives you the fully frameless look to keep your bathroom open and airy feeling, but the doors also slide past one another in either direction.

-A glass door hinged off of the wall with an adjacent inline glass panel attached with a sleeve over clamp to a 90-degree return panel of glass.
+The "Scottsdale" layout is a glass door hinged off of the wall with an adjacent inline glass panel attached with a sleeve over clamp to a 90-degree return panel of glass.

-1 Glass Swing Door & Stationary Glass Panel With a Notch Cut For A Bench Or Half Wall.
+The "Manhatten" layout includes 1 Glass Swing Door & Stationary Glass Panel With a Notch Cut For A Bench Or Half Wall.

-1 Glass Door Hinged To Wall, 1 Glass Adjacent Panel with Notch Cut Out, & 1 Glass Return Panel.
+The "Breckenridge" layout includes 1 Glass Door Hinged To Wall, 1 Glass Adjacent Panel with Notch Cut Out, & 1 Glass Return Panel.